carr-matt/game-night-planner/journals/cedric_stewart.md

 Added Login and Sign up to the navbar.
 Everything broke and took an hour to fix just for the fix to be restarting my pc.

 ## 12/9/22
 Finished the nav bar dropdown.
+Added a slight animation to the dice logo that causes it to vibrate when your mouse is hovered over it.